r0hankrishnan/8_week_sql/Notes/README.md

       - `_` returns only any string that contains the arg after the *first* character (or before if `_` is in front) -`first_name LIKE '_roy'` only returns Troy because roy and royman do not have characters before 'roy' and Deroy has 2 characters before 'roy'
     - `AND`, `NOT`, `OR` are also useful operators

+### Commenting
+- Use `/*` at the start and end of lines to comment them out
+  - Can also use `--` to comment out entire lines

+### Capitalization
+- SQL commands are *not* case-sensitive BUT it is good practice to capitalize SQL commands for ease of reading
+- SQL table names, column names, and variables *are* case-sensitive for many versions of SQL

+### Strings
+- Denote with *single quotes*
+- Backticks (`) can be used for table and column names

+### Whitespace
+- SQL is not sensitive to whitespace (as long as different words are separated)
+- Good practice to put each new command on its own line for most queries

 ## Chapter 1 Project
 **Find Napoleon Beazeley's last statement:**